Are you ready for homeownership?

 Brandy has many questions for Nadeska: How do I get started?
 Who should I talk to?
 How much money do I need to have saved up?
 Is there a certain credit score I need to qualify for a mortgage?
 And are there going to be any surprise costs?
 Can I negotiate?
 Are there resources available to help me navigate this process?

 And finally: How do I do this without spending so much that I can't also live my life?

 Nadeska knows these are common questions.
-To help Brandy and Shawn feel more confident moving forward, she turns to Keosha Burns, Executive Director and Senior Advisor for Community and Affordable Lending at Chase.
+To help Brandy and Shawn feel more confident moving forward, she turns to Keosha Burns, former Executive Director and Senior Advisor for Community and Affordable Lending at Chase.
 Keosha has dedicated her career to the human side of homeownership and aims to make homebuying more accessible to young people and historically underrepresented groups, especially single women.

 Keosha acknowledges that buying a home is a huge milestone—and knowing whether you're "prepared" for it might look different for different people.
 But there are questions that every potential homebuyer can ask themself as they evaluate their own circumstances.
 For instance, she says, emotional readiness is a big factor, and homeowners who have prepared themselves for the ups and downs they might encounter will likely be more successful—and less stressed.
 She also has information about practical matters such as how your income, debt, savings, and credit score can impact your mortgage application.

 Listen to this episode to hear Keosha's advice to people who are already feeling overwhelmed or discouraged by the process.
 Often, she shares, an image of a certain kind of family or home comes up when people talk about homeownership in the United States.
 But homeowner demographics are changing, and there are key differences between millennial homeowners and their older counterparts.